 We’ve all heard the disheartening statistic that approximately 90% of start-ups don’t make it past their first 3 years of trading.
 This can be scary, but you already know that starting a business is going to be difficult.
 Did you know that Richard Branson filed for bankruptcy five times before succeeding with Virgin?
 Your first idea may flop, but your second one may be the money maker.

 One thing we would absolutely recommend is to seek the advice of experts.
 There is plenty of great material on the internet about starting a business online.
 However, search engines are crowded places.
 Digital advertising campaigns can be complex to set up and monitor.
 Social media channels are becoming an ever-more crucial element in the marketing mix.
 There is room for outsourcing at the beginning… whilst you focus on the really important stuff.
+Many people hire a business coach at the start to get them going down the right path from the outset.

 Is it possible to launch whilst still working full time?